kleber-maia/iobjects/README.md

 The rest of the magic happens on the screen, with beautiful charts and zebra grids. iObjects offers a dozen of controls to make even more easy to loop into the Resultset's records, format, align and show its data.

 ## Extensions
-Back in 1998, I got a job on this company which was migrating its ERP software from MS-DOS (pretty jurassic, ahn?) to Windows using Delphi.
+Many years ago, I got a job on this company which was migrating its ERP software from MS-DOS (pretty jurassic, ahn?) to Windows using Delphi.
 Turns out that the software was so big that, at some point, Windows couldn't even run it anymore.
 The lead engineers had this "brilliant" idea of dismembering the software in several executables.
-I left the company on that day. =)
+I left the company at the end of that day. =)

 Extensions are one of the most exciting things I have ever implemented.
 First time in Delphi and after that in Java.
 Although the platforms are totally different, the concept is the same: having the possibility of dynamically loading modules containing business logic and its UI.